silaspe/maths/docs/geometric_algebra.md

 $$ \vec{u} ∧ \vec{v} = i \cdot Det \begin{bmatrix} u_x & u_y \\
 v_x & v_y \\ \end{bmatrix} $$

-Here's a [determinat video](https://www.youtube.com/watch?v=Ip3X9LOh2dk) and [linear algebra playlist](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) for context (make sure to skip the cross product video) (also, that determinant is probably the only matrix on this page.
-I'll come back here when I finish the page and put the awnser here: ). ( $\text{ }$ : ) $\text{ }$ Btw.)
+Here's a [determinant video](https://www.youtube.com/watch?v=Ip3X9LOh2dk) and [linear algebra playlist](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) for context (make sure to skip the cross product video) (also, that determinant is probably the only matrix on this page.
+I'll come back here when I finish the page and put the answer here: ). ( $\text{ }$ : ) $\text{ }$ Btw.)

 $$  \text{Text over time!
-(As oppose to voice over, it's a font swich.)
-What's something that veiwers of this website would want from geomatric algebra?
+(As opposed to voice over, it's a font switch.)
+What's something that viewers of this website would want from geometric algebra?
 I think I have an idea: rotate a vector by the angle between two other vectors.
-I'l do it in } 20 \text{ minutes.} $$
+I'll do it in } 20 \text{ minutes.} $$

 $$ \text{It's the next day.} $$